metatensor/metatensor/docs/src/atomistic/outputs.rst

 ^^^^^^^^^^^^^^^

-An ensemble of energies is associated with the ``"energy_ensemble"`` key in the model outputs, and must have the following metadata:
+An ensemble of energies is associated with the ``"energy_ensemble"`` key in the model outputs.
+Such ensembles are sometimes used to perform uncertainty quantification, using multiple prediction to estimate an error on the mean prediction.

+Energy ensembles must have the following metadata:

 .. list-table:: Metadata for energy ensemble output
   :widths: 2 3 7